jomjol/AI-on-the-edge-device-docs/docs/FAQs.md

 * Are you trying to read digits, an analog dial, or both?
 * etc.

-Anecdotally, the authors of this wiki have great success with the meter.
+Anecdotally, the authors of this page have great success with the meter.
 While the AI algorithm itself is not perfect and sometimes returns `NaN` or incorrect values, other post-processing / prevalue / sanity checks help ensure such invalid values are filtered out.
 With the correct settings, one author has been running this device for 1 month without any incorrect values reported.

 See the FAQs below for more details and configuration hints.

 ## My numbers are not corrected detected.
 What can I do?

-* There is a dedicated Wiki page about the correct setting [ROI Configuration](https://jomjol.github.io/AI-on-the-edge-device-docs/ROI-Configuration/).
+* There is a dedicated page about the correct setting [ROI Configuration](../ROI-Configuration/).
 * This page also includes the instructions for gathering new images for the training.

 ## How can I ensure invalid numbers are never reported?